1. Ada

 A headache can be localized to one part of the head or affect the whole head; the pain can also vary in sensation, severity and frequency.
 2 A range of treatment options are available for headaches, with the chosen method dependent on the type of headache and its causes.
 In most instances, headaches can be managed effectively through medication, lifestyle changes or a combination of the two.

-There are many different types of headache – some estimate as many as 150 – with differing causes, triggers and symptoms.
+There are many different types of headaches – some estimate as many as 150 – with differing causes, triggers, and symptoms.
 3 However, all can be sorted into two overarching categories: primary and secondary.
 4

 The most common types of headache include: